jtbrennan/Download-Regex-Chrome-Extension/README.md

 Download Selected Links
 =======

-Select links on a page and download them.
+Chrome Extension where you can Select links on a page and download them.

 [Zipfile](http://developer.chrome.com/extensions/examples/api/downloads/download_links.zip)